rhymeyang/Se/docs/308B/BusinessResilience.md

 These controls are discussed in this chapter and also in COBIT.

-- **Business Impact Analysis**

-  - The objective of the _business impact analysis_ (BIA) is to identify the impact that different scenarios will have on ongoing business operations.
+**Business Impact Analysis**<br/>The objective of the _business impact analysis_ (BIA) is to identify the impact that different scenarios will have on ongoing business operations.
 The BIA is one of several steps of critical, detailed analysis that must be carried out before the development of continuity or recovery plans and procedures.

-- **Inventory Key Processes and Systems**
-  - The first step in a BIA is the collection of key business processes and IT systems.
+**Inventory Key Processes and Systems**<br/>The first step in a BIA is the collection of key business processes and IT systems.
 Within the overall scope of the BCP project, the objective here is to establish a detailed list of all identifiable processes and systems.
 The usual approach is the development of a questionnaire or intake form that would be circulated to key personnel in end-user departments and also within IT.
 A sample intake form is shown in [Figure 5-28](/images/308b/ch05r06.jpeg).

 ![Images](/images/308b/ch05r06.jpeg)